Electric mobility in Germany and the effects on the German automotive industry

 The German automotive industry is well on the way to becoming the “lead supplier” of electric mobility.
 The German manufacturers offer e-vehicles in nearly all vehicle segments.
 In absolute figures the market for electric vehicles is still small, but it shows keen growth.
 Since 2007 the registration figures for electric vehicles, and thus electric mobility itself, have been increasing strongly in Germany year by year.

-In March 2017 new registrations of electric vehicles (BEV, PHEV and Fuel Cell) increased by 87 %.
-The dynamics are mainly driven by the BEVs, since the number of their registrations has more than doubled.
+In August 2017 new registrations of electric vehicles (BEV, PHEV and Fuel Cell) increased by 177 % to the new record of 4,803 pieces.
+The dynamics are mainly driven by the PHEVs, since the number of their registrations has more than doubled.
 The environmental subsidy, which came into force retroactively on May 18th 2016, is increasingly driving the market.
 It is the BEVs that draw particular profit of the subsidy.

 Vehicle electrification must continue to be driven forward, because electric mobility can answer questions about the mobility of the future.
 However, demand for vehicles with alternative propulsion will have to increase significantly by 2020.